katarzyna-dusza/slider/README.md

 # <img src="https://github.com/katarzyna-dusza/slider/blob/master/repo-images/favicon.ico"> Slider

 A small library for implementing simple presentations.
 It's very elastic (you can add your styles) and easy to use.
-Check the [demo]().

 This is a draft.
 The idea came out, when I was implementing my [CV](https://katarzyna-dusza.github.io/) and I couldn't find any library, which met my needs.